-- 2.11 There are statutory consultation requirements which the council must adhere to .
-Subject to any changes in government legislation or guidance, including those connected to public health, in order to meet these requirements the council will: - publish all documents and supporting information on the council's website, including details of where and when copies of the documents can be viewed and how people can comment, and - make all consultation documents and supporting information available for the public to view at our council offices during the normal office opening hours throughout the consultation period, which is a minimum of six weeks for a DPD and a minimum of four weeks for an SPD.
-In certain circumstances, such as the COVID-19 pandemic, access to hard copy documentation may necessarily be limited or curtailed. - 2.12 In addition, we can upon request make the information available in Braille, large print, translated into another language, or in audio version. - 2.13 We will also seek to ensure that venues chosen for events are accessible and that events are held at times which maximise the ability for people to find out the information they need, ask questions and provide comments. - 2.14 We will promote all events via our website and social media as well as promoting them with press releases.
+- 2.12 There are statutory consultation requirements which the council must adhere to.
+Subject to any changes in government legislation or guidance, in order to meet these requirements the council will: - publish all documents and supporting information on the council's website, including details of where and when copies of the documents can be viewed and how people can comment, and - make all consultation documents and supporting information available for the public to view at our council offices during the normal office opening hours throughout the consultation period, which is a minimum of six weeks for a DPD and a minimum of four weeks for an SPD. - 2.13 In addition, we can upon request make the information available in Braille, large print, translated into another language, or in audio version. - 2.14 We will also seek to ensure that venues chosen for events are accessible and that events are held at times which maximise the ability for people to find out the information they need, ask questions and provide comments. - 2.15 We will promote all events via our website and social media as well as promoting them with press releases.